Mehralizada/holbertonschool-higher_level_programming/SQL_more_queries/README.md

 8. Cities of California

 Write a script that lists all the cities of California that can be found in the database hbtn_0d_usa.

+9. Cities by States

+Write a script that lists all cities contained in the database hbtn_0d_usa.